mdavindarinaldy/fgo24-go-nested-struct/README.md

-# Project GO - Append Slice
+# Project GO - Nested Struct

 This project was made by Muhammad Davinda Rinaldy in Kodacademy Training Program.
-This project uses Go Language to append element.
+This project uses Go Language to access data from nested struct.

 ## Prerequisites